gregjurman/zmqfirewall/README.md

         def action(self, message):
             return "Hello %s" % message

-### Action that drops messages that doesn't have the word 'important' in them
+### Action that drops messages that don't have the word 'important' in them
     from zmqfirewall.actions import Action

     class ImportantOnlyAction(Action):